lisa-paul/DSI-hackathon-GFC/README.md

 ### Submission
 ---

 The task is to predict if a person's income is in excess of $50,000 given certain profile information, and more specifically to generate the labels for income being **above** $50,000 for each row in the test set.
 This will simply be a _**csv called `group#-group-submission.csv`, for example `1-group-submission.csv`**_, with a single column of the predictions [0,1].
-One member from each group will Slack the csv with your predictions to Katie by 11:30am EST. Only one member from each group should submit the link to your GitHub repository to Google Classroom.
+One member from each group will Slack the csv with your predictions to Rowan by 2:30pm EST. Only one member from each group should submit the link to your GitHub repository to Google Classroom.

 Good luck!